xcmyz/FastVocoder/README.md

 ## Discription

-Include Basis-MelGAN (paper link comming soon), MelGAN, HifiGAN and Multiband-HifiGAN, maybe include Neural Homomorphic Vocoder in the future.
+Include Basis-MelGAN (paper link: https://arxiv.org/pdf/2106.13419.pdf), MelGAN, HifiGAN and Multiband-HifiGAN, maybe include Neural Homomorphic Vocoder in the future.
 Developed on [BiaoBei dataset](https://www.data-baker.com/#/data/index/source), you can modify `conf` and `hparams.py` to fit your own dataset and model.

 ## Demo